Simba-97/Simba-97/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my Skills
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Android Development
-- 👯 I’m looking to collaborate on React.js, Java, Javascript and also Youtube Content.
+- 👯 I’m looking to collaborate on Android, Kotlin, React.js, Java, Javascript and also Youtube Content.
-- 🤔 I’m looking for help with React.js
+- 🤔 I’m looking for help with Android, Kotlin and React.js
 - 💬 Ask me about any tech related stuff
 - 📫 How to reach me: I have the link to my twitter handle and my email on my profile
 - 😄 Pronouns: he, him.